sgronlun/lotro-companion-distrib/lotro-companion/README.txt

 LOTRO Companion shall run on Windows, MacOS and Linux.
 LOTRO Companion runs with Java.
 So you'll need a JRE.
 In the Windows distribution, a 64bit Java 8 runtime (OpenJDK) is provided.
-The "import from client" feature will only work with a local LOTRO client for windows.
+The "import from client" feature will only work with a local LOTRO client for windows, and it needs admin rights.

 1.1 Windows
 -----------